slickpockets/rpi_cash_handler/README.md

 ### Cash recycler (Innovative Technology nv200 + smart payout) ###
 ## Works with redis to store denomination information in an accessable and friendly manner

+payout - executable that wil payout from the cash recycler route - route cash to cash recycler or cash box command - performs activation/deactivation of the cash recycler and other sundrys

 gcc *.c files and static link to hirdis and lib